MUSEUM AND INFORMATION CENTRE IN RIVERTON APARIMA

 EDUCATION and School Visits

 School visits to museums are often focussed on social science, however our museum content also encompasses content relating to science, health, visual arts, and other languages (we have audio guides in 9 languages).
 Our local guides are either former teachers or tour guides, and can give greater focus on the topics you are studying.
+You must book in advance for school visits so we can arrange your guide and avoid clashes with other groups.

 We can provide you with: